Does My Insurance Cover Drug Rehab at Desert Hope?

 Desert Hope accepts private insurance plans.
 Private refers to mainly the benefits plan largely funded by employers.
-If you receive insurance through your employer or you are on the policy of spouse, partner or parent who gets insurance through work, you are using private insurance.
+If you receive insurance through your employer or you are on the policy of a spouse, partner, or parent who gets insurance through work, you are using private insurance.
 However, individual plans you pay for yourself are also private.
 Any insurance plan that is not offered by a state or federal agency is private.
-Desert Hope is out-of-network with most private plans with the exception of those utilizing BHO.

 Unfortunately, military veterans are disproportionately impacted by PTSD and substance use disorders.
 More than 20% of veterans with PTSD develop an addiction.2 If you’re a veteran who needs help, reach out to us.
 You don’t have to suffer alone.
 Desert Hope offers specialized treatment for veterans struggling with addiction.